העידתי בכם היום את השמים ואת הארץ כי אבד תאבדון מהר (4:25-26)

 ואמרת לבנך עבדים היינו לפרעה במצרים ויציאנו ד' ממצרים ביד חזקה (6:20-21)

-The Haggadah Shel Pesach tells us that the Torah speaks in reference to four different types of sons, with the question attributed to the wise son contained in our parsha.
-For each child, the Torah provides a different answer or explanation which is uniquely suited to that child’s unique circumstances, so that the parents will be able to explain the miracle of the Exodus from
+In the Pesach Haggadah, we are told that the Torah discusses four types of children, and our verses contain the question attributed to the wise son.
+For each child, the Torah provides a different answer or explanation which is tailored to that child’s unique circumstances, so that the parents will be able to explain the miracles of the Exodus from

 Parsha Points to Ponder (and sources which discuss them):